'rapture' is used to describe the great gathering of God's people at the

 church) are separate and distinct from Israel or Zion; however, in Romans 11:25-31, we learn

 that Israel is the crown -- or completion -- of the church, and that the

-church is grafted into the New (Israelite) Nation that the Lord will
+church is grafted into a New Nation that the Lord will

-put together when He comes back -- and will also save the whole Jewish and Israeli
+put together when He comes back while also saving the Israeli

 nation that presently exists: which will become